plantys0/CSharpDemo1/#docs/C#.md

   - Events: `sender => { Log("Clicked"); }` (void for event handlers).

 In summary, the return type is context-driven, not fixed to boolean—only .Where (and similar predicates) enforce `bool`.
 Use statement lambdas for complex logic regardless of type.
+# delegate, pub-sub
+**Delegate:** A delegate is like a contract that defines a method’s signature (parameters and return type).
+It acts as a pointer to methods that match this signature, allowing them to be called indirectly.

+A method signature is `public int Calculator(int x, int y);` A delegate would be  `public delegate int Calculator(int x, int y);`

+**Event:** In C#, an event is a special kind of delegate that supports the publisher-subscriber pattern.
+It allows multiple methods to be "subscribed" to it, and when the event is "raised" by the publisher, all subscribed methods are called.

+**Subscription (+=):** This adds a method to the event’s list of handlers.
+It’s like signing up for a newsletter—your method gets added to the list of recipients.

+**Invocation:** When the publisher raises the event (using Invoke), all subscribed methods are called with the specified arguments.

 # Compound operators e.g. +=
 | Operator | Description | Example (equivalent long form) |